Monitor Your Health

 If you have additional questions about COVID-19 testing, illness and symptoms, quarantine/isolation, or safety protocols, please call the COVID Questions line at 215-703-2335.

-Drexel Health Tracker
+Drexel Health Checker

 Students, employees and visitors to campus should use this mobile-based app daily to confidentially report their symptoms and access key resources to help stay healthy.
 Tracking your symptoms is the best way to know if you should stay home from work or classes to protect your health and the health of those around you.
+The app is also the primary way to register for a COVID-19 test at Drexel.

 If you are a Drexel visitor or unable to access the app, check in using the web-based Drexel Health Checker.

-What to do if You Feel Sick
+What to Do if You Feel Sick

 Students, faculty & professional staff should first, stay home.